Volkswagen Golf R review - Practicality, comfort and boot space

 It's a similar story with the boot.
 The addition of bulky four-wheel-drive components in the rear axle raises the boot floor, and means the Golf’s boot capacity shrinks from 380 litres to 343 litres.
 However, with the seats folded, you get 1,233 litres of luggage space and the R comes with an 18-inch space-saver wheel as standard.

-The larger estate is obviously more practical, with a 605-litre boot, which rises to a healthy 1,620-litres with the rear bench folded – although you don’t get a totally flat load area.
+Although no longer featuring in the range, the larger Golf R estate is obviously more practical, with a 605-litre boot, which rises to a healthy 1,620-litres with the rear bench folded – although you don’t get a totally flat load area.
 It also features a number of handy storage cubbies, a 12V power supply and a handy ski-flap for longer items.
 As the wheelbase remains the same as the hatch, rear passenger space is just as generous.

 In this review